(nirmatrelvir tablets; ritonavir tablets)

 Co-administration of vincristine and vinblastine may lead to significant hematologic or gastrointestinal side effects.

-For further information, refer to individual product label for anticancer drug.
+For further information, refer to the individual product prescribing information for anticancer drug.

 Anticoagulants